How to Blog: 7 Writing for Blogs Guidelines that Define Blogging

-How to blog then to really make your blog a blog?
-That's easy once you acknowledge and put into practice the 7 writing for blogs guidelines that define blogging:
+How to blog then to really make your WordPress publication a blog?
+That’s easy once you acknowledge and put into practice the 7 writing for blogs guidelines that define blogging:

 The writer of a blog should always write what s/he thinks.
 Not what a company thinks (it does not in the first place) but what you, the blogger, like or dislike.
 Only God is objective.
 So embrace your subjectivity and write from your own point of view.

-While blogs, especially corporate and business blogs often are dealing with business and there is nothing wrong with "making money blogging" the nature of the blog or there the blog posts is non-commercial.
-So the blog post itself can't be a sales pitch.
-If you want to sell something, even in a blog post, the article must contain something useful for the reader.
+While blogs, especially corporate and business blogs often are dealing with business and there is nothing wrong with “making money blogging” the nature of the blog or there the blog posts is non-commercial.
+The blog post itself can’t be a sales pitch.
+When you want to sell something, even in a blog post, the article must contain something useful for the reader.

 If you applaud just about everything nobody will trust you.
 This applies also if you will leave out everything that’s negative.
 So even self improvement blogs will deal with negative aspects of life.
 You do not have to negative yourself but yo can’t sweep everything under the rug.
 You need a critical approach to things.
 Tell people when something’s wrong.